 Keynote Speaker, Women’s Competition Network Event, “A View from Both Sides of the Atlantic,” Brussels, Feb.
 24, 2015

-Representing a U.S. pharmaceutical company facing a DOJ antitrust cartel investigation in the generic pharmaceutical industry.
+U.S. pharmaceutical company facing antitrust cartel investigations by the DOJ and states Attorneys General in the generic pharmaceutical industry.

-Representing a foreign financial institution facing U.S. regulatory investigations relating to trading practices.
+Major financial institution facing U.S. regulatory investigations by the CFTC and CME relating to trading practices in futures markets.